atolab/zenoh-web/content/blog/2021-04-28-ROS2-integration.md

 Did I mention that you can easily communicate with more than 1 robot using Eclipse zenoh?
 Let's make several independent turtlesims move in a synchronous way!

-Start as many turtlesim you want, each using its own ROS domain:
+Start as many turtlesim you want, each using its own ROS domain[^1]:
 ```shell
 ROS_DOMAIN_ID=1 ros2 run turtlesim turtlesim_node
 ROS_DOMAIN_ID=2 ros2 run turtlesim turtlesim_node